morshielt/latte/README.md

 ./latc_x86_students <file>
 ```

--- TODO: czy ./latc też ma być?
--- TODO: wypisywać to: ?
 Compiler writes "OK\n" to stderr if it accepts the program and returns code 0,
 otherwise it writes "ERROR\n" and according error message to stderr and returns code 1.

 Extra assumptions:
 - attribute (class field) name shadowing is forbidden
 - reserved identifiers: "compareStrings_____", "concatStrings_____", "___iter", "___arr_ptr"
+- reserved function's/method's names starting with "ret_"
-- null cast has to be written without space: `(Node)null`
+- null cast has to be written without space: `(ClassNameOrArrayType)null`
+- functions, methods and variables must have different names